EY-Algerie-CyberSecurity/SharpStat/README.md

 ## OnDevlopment

 - Working on the file out (txt, csv)
-- Working on merge that result file with Neo4j (Engineered for Connected Data)
+- Working on merge that result file with Neo4j (Cypher Query Format)

 ## Forked from